The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 The main school was completely replaced by an impressive modern building in 2003.
 There was a very large playing field in front of the school where on one occasion I was knocked over by an enthusiastic Alsatian dog and frightened out of my skin.

 I’m afraid there are absolutely no other memories of the place.
 I later discovered the school had started in 1824 as the Leeds Mechanics Institute, the original building in the centre of old Leeds subsequently became the Leeds Civic Theatre in 1931 when the school moved out to the buildings at Lawnswood.
-The original building is now an excellent small museum dealing with the history of Leeds.
+The original building in Leeds is now an excellent small museum dealing with the history of Leeds.
 There is an interesting history of the school on the website (http://www.lawnswoodhighschool.com).

 Miss Davis’s – Richmond House 1938 – 1941